 All classes have the opportunity for snack time during the day.
 All students are invited to bring a nutritious snack from home.
+Due to allergies and other food restrictions, parents should provide snacks for their own children only.
 If your child has dietary restrictions, please inform the nurse and classroom teacher.
 In the event of a dietary restriction, classrooms will be notified of appropriate snack materials to ensure the health and well being of all students within the classroom setting.
 We appreciate your cooperation in this matter.